 the waste recycling rate of the Group in France

 Eurotunnel eco-pasture: the polluting mechanical equipment used to maintain the green areas around the Coquelles terminal has been partially replaced by cattle.
 Around fifteen cows, both Salers and Highland cattle, chosen for their hardiness and ability to live outside all year, even on the Opal Coast, now graze 34 hectares considerably more peacefully than land-clearers did.
 An agreement was signed with a local farmer who looks after both herds.

-In July 2019, the Samphire Hoe nature reserve of Getlink, reclaimed from the sea during the construction of the Channel Tunnel using the millions of tonnes of chalk marl extracted from beneath the sea, received its 14th Green Flag Award.
-It rewards the most outstanding parks and green areas in the UK.
+In July 2020, the Samphire Hoe nature reserve of Getlink, reclaimed from the sea during the construction of the Channel Tunnel using the millions of tonnes of chalk marl extracted from beneath the sea, received its 15th Green Flag Award.
+It rewards the most outstanding parks and green areas in the UK and community engagement efforts.
 Each year, the nature reserve of Samphire Hoe welcomes more than 100,000 visitors, including many school groups, who can find some 140 species of birds and 200 of plants there, and in particular thousands of orchids of all kinds.

 Restricting private car travel